ArnNied/dungeon-run/README.md

 # dungeon-run
-A semi game-engine for console-based game made using python.
+A small python library to build apps that run only on console.
 Old version can be found [here](https://github.com/ArnNied/dungeon-run-old).

 ## Running
-1. Set pack to be played inside `dungeonrun/config.py`
+1. Drop a valid app inside the `apps` folder
 2. On root directory, `py main.py`
+3. Any valid pack will be listed.
+Type the one you want to run (case-sensitive)
+4. Press enter

 ## Creating your own pack
 **TBA**